CortexIntelligentAutomation/docs/content/en/docs/2026.3/FAQs/change-logging-levels/change-block-logging.md

 # {{% param title %}}

-Block logging in {{% ctx %}} logs the following Block Properties by default regardless of the log level configured:
+Block Logging in {{% ctx %}} logs the following Block Properties by default regardless of the log level configured:

 * Execute Data Command
   * Command > commandText